-Gamagori took his unconscious opponent by the shoulders and shook him up and down like a overly enthused kid with a Christmas present while screaming at the top of his lungs.
+Gamagori took his unconscious opponent by the shoulders and shook him up and down like a overly enthused kid trying to discover the contents of a Christmas present.

 The younger teen's head lolled backwards, blood still trailing out of his nose.

 Frowning, Gamagori set his insensate adversary down against one of the few nearby trees that had NOT been toppled during their fight, before sitting down himself in a semi-lotus position and planting his hands firmly on his knees.

 What was he supposed to do now?
 Should he be waiting for the boy to wake up, or was there something more productive he should be doing?
 He hadn't gotten to finish the "testing", but as the teen was now out cold, and seemingly for a good while, it didn't seem a conclusion would be reachable any time soon.
 As taking care of the teen was the only order Gamagori had been given by his lady, he now needed to figure out whether it would be more appropriate to return to her side for further instruction, or to go and be proactive in conquering this school with his fellow council members.
 Given the energy beam that had shot out of the wall a minute ago, the Disciplinary Committee Chair was certain that, at the very least, Nonon was already inside.

 His pondering was cut short as the very same girl came running frantically out of the school building's new deluxe-size entrance, looking very pissed off- yet also somewhat alarmed, something Gamagori had rarely seen her express.

 Spotting her fellow council member, the pink haired girl shouted a warning even as she spun around and began running back towards the courtyard.

 "Hey, Toad!
 Watch out, the coin bitch somehow stopped my uniform from working!"